Bangalore South Lok Sabha constituency: History of the constituency

 In 1984, V. S. Krishna Iyer won the elections.
-The elections were necessitated due to the murder of Indira Gandhi sitting Prime Minister.
+The elections were necessitated due to the murder of Indira Gandhi sitting prime minister.
 Rajiv Gandhi called for elections and Congress went on to win a landslide.
 V. S. Krishna Iyer, a Gandhian, Congressman who later joined Congress (O) and then Janata.
 He was an ex Mayor of Bangalore and was responsible for sanctioning the Cauvery water supply scheme for Bangalore city.
 He was instrumental in founding of Yuvakasangha along with Gandhian V Annaiah in 1946 in Bangalore which popularized free tuition classes for 10th standard students apart from B.Com students.

 1989 elections saw the Congress winning the seat for the first time with former Karnataka Chief Minister R. Gundu Rao winning the elections defeating V. S. Krishna Iyer.
 This is the only time that Congress has won the elections in this constituency.

 1991 elections were necessitated when the Chandra Shekhar led government fell and elections were called.
 BJP fielded noted economist K Venkatagiri Gowda.
 He defeated the incumbent MP R. Gundu Rao and thus BJP won the elections for the 1st time in Bangalore South.
 BJP won 4 seats in this elections from Karnataka.

 In 1996, BJP fielded an young candidate Ananth Kumar who won the elections against Varalakshmi Gundu Rao, wife of R Gundu Rao.
 He went on to win 5 consecutive elections.
 Interestingly all his nearest opponents were different candidates but they were all from Congress.
 Till the rise of Ananth Kumar the seat was won by legal luminaries, freedom fighters, Chief Minister and senior Economists.
 Ananth Kumar went on to become one of the most powerful and influential politicians from Karnataka, serving both the Vajpayee government and the Modi government in multiple capacities.

-Anand Kumar succumbed to cancer in 2018 during the course of the 16th Lok Sabha, and in 2019, BJP was forced to field a new face due to his untimely death.
+Ananth Kumar succumbed to cancer in 2018 during the course of the 16th Lok Sabha, and in 2019, BJP was forced to field a new face due to his untimely death.
 Tejasvi Surya went on to win with over 3.3 lakh votes and at the age of 29 became one of the youngest MPs in the 17th Lok Sabha.